MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab08_Client_Scripting.md

 1. Create resources

     - Select Explorer from left menu or press Ctrl + Shift + E.

     ![Select Explorer - screenshot](../images/L08/mod-01-client-scripting-01.png)

     - Select **Open Folder**.
     - Create a new folder and name it **ContosoClientScripts**.

+    > [!NOTE]
-  	**Note:** This is the name and structure used for this lab, the platform does not require a specific structure or content organization.
+    > This is the name and structure used for this lab, the platform does not require a specific structure or content organization.
 Many projects check these assets into a source control system to keep track of all the changes over the life of the client script.

 	- Select the new folder you just created and select **Select Folder**.